Continuing Education Activity

 Periostosis may be asymptomatic or may be discovered due to tenderness on palpation of the affected area.
 Joint effusions may be detected in larger joints, especially in the knees and wrists.
 Effusions of smaller joints may be harder to appreciate due to surrounding soft tissue swelling.

 There are no serologic tests for the diagnosis of PHO.
 The physical findings of digital clubbing with associated dermal changes (coarsening of facial features, non-pitting, cylindrical soft tissue swelling of both legs) and thickening of tubular bones may lead one to suspect the diagnosis of hypertrophic osteoarthropathy.
-Secondary causes of HOA should be ruled out, particularly lung cancer, since HOA is often a paraneoplastic rheumatic syndrome.
+HOA's secondary causes should be ruled out, particularly lung cancer, since HOA is often a paraneoplastic rheumatic syndrome.
 A chest X-ray can screen for intrathoracic abnormality in cases of isolated clubbing.
-If clubbing is unilateral, it is often vascular or neurologic in origin and angiography should be considered.
+If clubbing is unilateral, it is often vascular or neurologic in origin, and angiography should be considered.